kubeflow/kfp-tekton/developer_guide.md

     kubectl get pods -n kubeflow
     ```

-    Now go ahead and access the pipeline in the Kubeflow dashboard.
+    Now go ahead and access the Pipelines in the Kubeflow dashboard.
 It should be accessible from the istio-ingressgateway which is the
     `<public_ip>:31380`

     Once you have Kubeflow Pipelines running with Tekton, then install the [KFP-Tekton SDK](/sdk/README.md) and start building your